Why Weren’t There Any Backups?

-Why Backups are a Necesssity, not an Option
+Why Remote Backup Services are a Necessity, not an Option

-Dedicated servers with backups is an important value added service that should be utilized at all times.
+Remote backup services is an important value-added service that should be utilized at all times.
 Either it be via basic FTP backups, RAID or secondary (third or fourth) backup hard drives, it is an important task that should be implemented.
-This process can be greatly simplified by automating the backups either via simple scripts, software or web based control panels such as Cpanel/WHM.
+This process can be greatly simplified by automating the backups either via simple scripts, software or web-based control panels such as Cpanel/WHM.